 It’s exciting, colorful and chaotic in equal measure – and sometimes overwhelming, especially if you’re attending for the first time.
-To make sure you get the most out of the experience, we’ve put together our top insider tips to help you navigate the festival madness like a pro – from insight on this year’s top acts and where the busiest festival venues are likely to be, to local advice on breezing through the crowds, and where to escape if it all becomes too much.
+To make sure you get the most out of the experience, we’ve put together our top insider tips to help you navigate the festival madness like a pro.
+Get local advice on breezing through the crowds, and where to escape if it all becomes too much.

 Edinburgh’s festivals – a quick introduction

 Edinburgh first gained its status as a festival city in 1947, when the world-renowned Edinburgh International Festival (EIF) was founded – a carefully curated program featuring the world’s leading arts organisations.
-This year also saw the birth of the Edinburgh Festival Fringe – an offshoot created to provide a space for acts who weren’t accepted to perform in the original festival, and which has over the years expanded to become the world’s largest arts festival.
-In 2017, these 2 core festivals are celebrating their 70th anniversary.
+Edinburgh Festival Fringe – an offshoot festival created to provide a space for acts who weren’t accepted to perform in the original festival, and which has over the years expanded to become the world’s largest arts festival.

 Other festivals now staged in Edinburgh during June, July and August include the Edinburgh International Film Festival; the Edinburgh Jazz & Blues Festival; the Edinburgh International Book Festival; the Edinburgh Art Festival; and the Edinburgh Mela.
 The Royal Edinburgh Military Tattoo is also staged in August on the Castle Esplanade.
 There’s truly something for every taste!

 How do I decide what to see?

 You can pick up brochures, catalogues and flyers for Edinburgh’s various festivals and individual shows at locations throughout the city, as well as online.
 Most program information is available from June, so start planning early and book quickly if you want tickets for well-known or popular performers.